Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 2. Open the terminal window and make sure the current folder is `VehicleRegistrationService`.

-3. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar:
+3. Enter the following command to run the VehicleRegistrationService:

    ```console
    mvn spring-boot:run